rescala-lang/REScala/reswing.md

 compatible with Java Swing.

-RESwing has been originally contributed by Pascal Weisenburger an is now used in most of the REScala projects with a GUI.
+RESwing has been originally contributed by Pascal Weisenburger an is now used in most of the Rescala projects with a GUI.